Updated: Nov 30, 2020

 Hygge is the feeling you get in moments and places where you feel happy, warm, safe, comfortable and content.
 This special feeling is not one you can create in the click of a finger; it takes time, love, care and being present.
 A big part of hygge is 'togetherness', being with the people you love the most, those who lift you up and you can sit with and chat endlessly in the surrounds of a warm, cosy space.

-Nothing makes a person more content than having a happy heart, which we'll look at in one of our future blog posts, but for now these seven steps will help you on your way to experiencing a little hygge at home for yourself.
+These seven steps will help you on your way to experiencing a little hygge at home for yourself.
 Give it a try!

 Devote some time in your day for a little undisturbed 'me time'.